 · Sudden vision loss

 Individuals who have a family history of the disease are at higher risk for developing it themselves.
 People over the age of 40 are more likely to develop this eye condition than younger individuals.
 If you are nearsighted or farsighted, you are at greater risk.
 If you have high pressure in the eyes, you are at increased risk.
 Individuals with diabetes, migraines or circulatory problems, you may be at higher risk.
 Those who have had an injury to the eyes may have increased risk.
 Also, African Americans and those of Hispanic heritage are at greater risk.
 In addition, people with thin corneas or thin optic nerves are at greater risk for this eye disease.
 Your eye doctor can tell you if you have these issues.

 If you are at risk for developing this eye condition, make sure your eyes are tested regularly for signs of this sight-stealing disease.
-Contact Sisselman Group today at their Massapequa office or their Commack office to schedule your screening by a physician, so you can start early treatment that will protect your vision.
+Contact Sisselman Medical Group today at our Massapequa office or our Commack office to schedule your screening by a physician, so you can start early treatment that will protect your vision.